"It doesn't work!"

 - See how many solutions were accepted for the language version you are trying to solve.
 If there are many accepted solutions, there’s probably no serious bug in the kata.

-- Read through kata discourse to see if a similar issue or question was already raised.
+- Read through the kata's discourse to see if a similar issue or question was already raised.

-- Use spoiler flag when your posts contain parts of a solution (even not working one), or if it mentions anything that might reveal details of the solution.
+- Use the spoiler flag when your post contains parts of a solution (even a non-working one), or if it mentions anything that might reveal details of the solution.

 - Say what language version you are referring to.

 - Mark your post with the Question label if you have some problems solving the kata and want to ask for help.

 - Mark your post with the Suggestion label if you want to propose some changes or improvements to the discussed kata.
 It's also customary when posting a translation to post a link as a suggestion as well, in case the notification gets lost.